 It's obvious but clear.

-If you rightly predict the title-game teams, chances are you're looking down on almost everyone else on the leaderboard.
-As others come up empty on those big points late, the five winners picked up clutch points for predicting finals like Virginia-Texas Tech in 2019 or North Carolina-Gonzaga in 2017.
+If you rightly predict the title game teams, chances are you're looking down on almost everyone else on the leaderboard.
+As others come up empty on those big points late, the seven winners picked up clutch points for predicting finals like Virginia-Texas Tech in 2019, North Carolina-Gonzaga in 2017, Baylor-Gonzaga in 2021 and Kansas-North Carolina in 2022.

 That all sounds simple enough.
 But getting there is the challenge.